 - Group assignments

-Students work in groups to prepare and present a research proposal.
+Students work in groups to conduct a systematic review and to prepare and present in class a research proposal

 |Continuous assessment||Partial exams||General exam|